How Much Should Translation Cost?

 Is a basic text document satisfactory for your final deliverable?
 Or do you require DTP (desktop publishing) layout services?

-Graphic design services are often charged separately from the translation itself.
+Graphic design services are often charged separately from the Translation Cost itself.

 - Project Volume